NingZhang-Git/NZ_website/index.md

 ## **Research**
 My current research interest is mainly about graph theory, probability theory and algorithms.
 More specifically, I'm studying graph alignment problems.
 For such a problem, I mainly focus on investigating the information-theoretical limits and designing efficient algorithms, which will succeed with high probability for graphs generated from some particular random graph models.

-Beyond what I am working on, I am interested in spectral methods and statistical learning theory.
+Beyond what I am working on, I am also interested in spectral methods and statistical learning theory.
 I also know fundamental physics and some basics of machine learning.
 I am excited to see the transformation of ideas and methods among very different research fields, and I am very motivated to prove things built on some interesting intuitions/images or with strong application motivations.
 <br/>
 <br/>